ltskinner/machine-learning/vault/Definitions/Field.md

 - Multiplication forms an [[abelian group]] over nonzero elements
 - Multiplication distributes over addition

+Is a stronger ring, that requires [[Multiplicative Inverse]]s - aka division is always possible (except by zero)
 ## Intuition

 A field is a number system where you can: